About the Mineralogical Record

 Today The Mineralogical Record continues to set the standard for quality content for the serious mineral collector, and each copy is carefully preserved and collected in its own right by faithful subscribers around the world.
 Many of the valuable back issues are still in stock and available at a modest price (see the Back Issues section), whereas others form the basis for a thriving market in out-of-print back issues.
 It is widely accepted in the world of mineral collecting that no one can consider himself well-informed if he does not subscribe to "The Record" This fact was formally recognized in 1982, when The Mineralogical Record became the first (and is still the only) journal ever to be honored with the naming of a new mineral species (minrecordite), and again in 1994, when it became the first (and is still the only) journal ever to win the prestigious Carnegie Mineralogical Award.

 At the Mineralogical Record, book publishing has always been an important adjunct to magazine production.
 In 1971 the company published the first edition of Michael Fleischer's Glossary of Mineral Species..
 Now in its 10th edition under the authorship of Joseph Mandarino and Malcolm Back, Fleischer's Glossary is still a must-have reference work.
-A stable of other books has grown over the years, now including Peter Bayliss's Glossary of Obsolete Mineral Names, with over 30,000 entries; Quintin Wight's The Complete Book of Micromounting; Bob Jones A Fifty-Year History of the Tucson Show; thirteen volumes in the Antiquarian Reprint Series; and numerous others—see the Mineralogical Record Bookstore on this website.
+A stable of other books has grown over the years, now including Peter Bayliss's Glossary of Obsolete Mineral Names, with over 30,000 entries; Quintin Wight's The Complete Book of Micromounting (no longer available on this website); Bob Jones' A Fifty-Year History of the Tucson Show; thirteen volumes in the Antiquarian Reprint Series; and numerous others—see the Mineralogical Record Bookstore on this website.
 At the same time, the editorial reference library has grown to become one of the finest antiquarian and general mineralogy libraries in the United States, a resource drawn upon regularly by the editors and authors.